 This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 Selling a building, property, or other business-related real estate is a big step for any business owner.
-While tax implications of a large asset sale may seem overwhelming, understanding Section 1031 of the Internal Revenue Code can help you save money and build your business–but only if you reinvest the proceeds appropriately.
+While tax implications of a large real estate sale may seem overwhelming, understanding Section 1031 of the Internal Revenue Code can help you save money and build your business.
+You just need to make sure you reinvest the proceeds appropriately.
 Learn more about how a 1031 exchange works, what properties qualify, and who can help you navigate the process.

 What is a 1031 exchange?